r15ch13/toolbox/readme.md

 # Toolbox

 This little project was inspired by Paul Schou's [TRANSLATOR, BINARY xlate](http://home.paulschou.net/tools/xlate/).
 I used xlate used often, but it lacked some features.
 So I created this project and added a few features, such as XML and JSON beautifier.
+Checkout out the [demo](http://manly-malinda.gopagoda.com/).

 ## Installation